lrast/reference-organizer/readme.md

 ## to do:
 Majory priorities:

 1. Start populating the database
-2. usability features for adding: relationship editing, metadata editing
+2. usability features for adding: loading from archives
 3. usability features for viewing: better visualization
     - the lists are just too damn long
+    - As I populate the database, it's becoming clear that this is the most important feature

 ### Short term:
-- clean up view for pages and comments
-- adding topics and pages: make autofill textboxes
 - API design:
     * Implement new API
     * POSTs rely too much on form data input.
 It's clunky